-For peer groups A and B, the coverage of this NMDS was almost 100% in all jurisdictions in 2007-08.
-The data presented here are not necessarily representative of the hospitals not included in the NNAPEDCD.
+For 2007-08, the coverage of the NAPEDC NMDS was almost 100% in all jurisdictions for public hospitals in peer groups A and B. The data presented here are not necessarily representative of the hospitals not included in the NNAPEDCD.
 Hospitals not included do not necessarily have emergency departments that are equivalent to those in hospitals in peer groups A and B.

-Inaccurate responses may occur in all data provided to the Institute, and the Institute does not have direct access to hospital records to determine the accuracy of the data provided.
-However, the Institute undertakes extensive validations on receipt of data.
+Inaccurate responses may occur in all data provided to the AlHW, and the AlHW does not have direct access to hospital records to determine the accuracy of the data provided.
+However, the AlHW undertakes extensive validations on receipt of data.
 Data are checked for valid values, logical consistency and historical consistency.
 Where possible, data in individual data sets are checked with data from other data sets.
-Potential errors (including waiting time outliers) are queried with jurisdictions, and corrections and resubmissions may be made in response to these edit queries.
+Potential errors are queried with jurisdictions, and corrections and resubmissions may be made in response to these edit queries.